 The poem begins with the speaker stating that she is not a number of different things.
-She is not an “ancient mariner” with a deep connection, and ability to ford, the sea.
+She is not an “ancient mariner” with a deep connection and the ability to ford the sea.
 Nor is she a “hawker” or salesperson.
 She sees these types of people as being dishonest sellers of albatrosses.

-In the next stanza she expands on what she is not.
-She doesn’t take pleasure from the nature alongside the ocean shore, nor does she advertise her grief for all to see.
+In the next stanza, she expands on what she is not.
+She doesn’t take pleasure from nature alongside the ocean shore, nor does she advertise her grief for all to see.
 The speaker is a very secluded and introverted person.
 She does not reach out for emotional assistance at any point.
-The final lines speak on how her emotions move within her like a ship tossing on the ocean.
+The final lines speak about how her emotions move within her like a ship tossing on the ocean.
 No matter what, they do not leave her.

 Analysis of Sea Fevers

-In the first stanza of this piece the speaker begins by stating what she is not.
+In the first stanza of ‘Sea Fevers,’ the speaker begins by stating what she is not.
 This is a form that Wathall’s speaker will utilize throughout the text.
 She consistently describes what she is not or what she will not do.